zapatos24/senator_nlp_vote_prediction/README.md

 ## 04 - XGBoost Model

+XGBoost is a machine learning algorithm that has taken the world by storm, and is especially well suited to vectorized text, so I decided to see if I could improve the predictive accuracy (or in this case, F1 and ROC) using said algorithm.

-drop all rollcalls except last, and use top 18 features from logit/RF
+As before, I drop all rollcalls except the last for each bill, and use the top 18 features I pickled from the baseline model.

-originally just randomly sampled all data, but later determined that randomly separating out individual bills would ensure no information from my training environment leaked into my test environment
+I originally randomly split all data in my train-test-split, but later determined that randomly separating out individual bills was a more scientific approach, and would ensure no information from my training environment leaked into my test environment.

+Just to see where I stood before adding in vectorized text, I ran the XGBoost model using only the 18 pickled features, and below you can see the results:

 ![XGB No NLP Confusion Matrix](images/xgb_no_nlp_confusion_report.png)
 ![XGB No NLP ROC](images/xgb_no_nlp_roc.png)

-slight improvement, but no major change from logit model better performance in classifying false values, worse in predicting true values, though an overall improved ROC score (7%)
+There is a slight improvement, but no major change from logistic regression baseline model.
+The XGBoost model has better performance in classifying false values (comparatively), but worse performance in predicting true values, though there is an overall improved ROC score (7% improvement).

+Let's see what I can do with some NLP mixed in instead!

 ### XGB with NLP

-Utilize the Universal Sentence Encoder from google to vectorize bills summaries
+Since pre-trained text vectorizers are far easier to implement and have been trained on far more text data than I have in my own project, I decided to utilize the Universal Sentence Encoder from google to vectorize the bill summaries I had available.
+While the MVP just focuses on summaries, later interations will include the entire bill text and/or amendments made throughout the voting process.

-Turn the embeddings into df, join back with original bill summaries, join back to main_df, oversample training set
+I extract the bill summaries, send then through the USE, take those embeddings and turn them into thier own dataframe, join that dataframe back with the list of original bill summaries, join that back to main dataframe, oversample the training set with SMOTE (as we still want to make sure our training set is balanced), and run that through an XGBoost algorithm.
+Below are the results!

 ![XGB NLP Confusion Matrix](images/xgb_nlp_confusion_report.png)

 ![XGB NLP ROC](images/xgb_nlp_roc.png)

-Incorporation of text appears to improve the F1 score, but slightly decrease the ROC score.
+The incorporation of text appears to improve the F1 score, but slightly decreases the ROC score.
 This suggests that while the model improves at the rounded binary classification of a yea or nea vote, those votes it predicts incorrectly it predicts more confidently in the opposite direction.

 ### Hyperparameter Tuning

-The final thing I did with the XGBoost model is some hyperparameter tuning, to see what additional shifts we can make in eeking out the last of that F1 score and ROC curve.
+The final thing I did with the XGBoost model is some hyperparameter tuning, to see what additional shifts I could make in eeking out the last of that F1 score and ROC curve.
 I performed a nested iteration through 'n_estimators', 'max_depth', 'learning_rate', 'subsample', 'colsample_bytree', and 'gamma', seen below: